 But, don’t necessarily expect an easy road.
 The law has a strong presumption that parents should raise their children, and without an extremely compelling reason, the court may not consider your request for custody.
 The burden of proof will be on you, to show the court that your child is unfit to care for their child.
 And, you may experience strong resistance from your child to your request to have custody of your grandchild.
 If your adult child is willingly seeking rehabilitation and requests for the court to place the child in your care, the path to establishing custody is generally easier.

-If you are interested in asking the court for custody of your grandchild because you believe that your child is not fit to care for them due to addiction, please contact us to schedule your free consultation with one of our qualified attorneys experienced in child custody, grandparents rights and all other aspects of New Jersey family law.
+If you are interested in asking the court for custody of your grandchild because you believe that your child is not fit to care for them due to addiction, please contact us to schedule your initial consultation with one of our qualified attorneys experienced in child custody, grandparents rights and all other aspects of New Jersey family law.